 Experience an evening of modern belly dance with timeless appeal.
 Showcasing a variety of styles and artists, Chicago-based troupe Spellbound, and premier belly dance artist Michelle Sorensen - all tied together by mistress of ceremonies Eva la Feva - Winterlux is sure to delight belly dance newcomers and aficionados alike.
-Winterlux will be held at the Filament Theatre, 4041 N. Milwaukee Avenue in Chicago, on January 26, 2019 at 8 pm.
+Winterlux will be on January 26, 2019 at 8 pm.
+Venue TBA.
 This intimate and opulent spectacle is sure to bring audiences to their feet.

 ABout THe Artist: Michelle Sorensen